vazhka-dolya/katarakta/README.md

 katarakta is currently translated to Russian and Ukrainian.
 Both translations were made by me.\
 You can also easily create your own translations!
 Go to the `ExampleLanguage` folder in the `lang` folder to learn more.

+**Why does it have a Color Code Converter**
+I don't know why I have added that and it will be gone in the next minor update (2.1.0).

 **Do you know about SM64 Eye Changer from ImCodist?**\
 As you probably guessed by seeing this question here, yes.\
 I already knew about it even before creating katarakta (and SM64EC actually inspired me to make katarakta!), but I still decided to create it because I needed it for my own personal use and SM64EC did not have some features I needed, such as the additional textures and ability to change Mario's other textures besides the eyes.